Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Introduction

 To address these challenges, some research has turned to multilingual PLMs pretrained on diverse PL corpora (codebases in multiple programming languages).
 These models have been explored in a range of software engineering tasks, including code summarization, search, and translation~\cite{ahmad2021unified, chen2022transferability}.
 However, they often demonstrate performance inconsistencies across languages—likely due to differences in syntax, idioms, and language-specific coding conventions, as well as the uneven representation of PLs in the pretraining datasets.
 This variability highlights the need for a language-aware adaptation, particularly for sensitive tasks like code review.

-Further complicating this landscape, most prior evaluations have been conducted using open-source datasets drawn from platforms such as GitHub~\cite{zhao2023survey, li2022auger}.
-While these datasets offer scale and accessibility, they may not accurately reflect the complexity, coding standards, and domain-specific practices of industrial software development.
+Further complicating this landscape, most prior evaluations have relied on open-source datasets from platforms such as GitHub~\cite{zhao2023survey, li2022auger}.
+While these datasets offer scalability and ease of access, they often capture limited contextual diversity and may not accurately reflect the complexity, review workflows, and coding standards found in industrial software development environments.

 Taken together, these observations highlight several underexplored areas: the limited applicability of LMs to C\#, the lack of multi-task evaluations, inconsistent comparisons across model types, and the limited availability of studies based on real-world, industrial code review data.